How Much to Charge for dog sitting

-Small tweaks in policy, tweaks that cost you nothing to implement, can often justify you charging higher prices, because you are offering more value to your clients.
+Small tweaks in policy (tweaks that cost you nothing to implement) can often justify you charging higher prices, because when you offer what your client is looking for, you are offering more value.
 Any time you can make your service easier to use, less risky to try, or even just easier to understand, you are adding value to your service and you can charge for the value you provide.

 Every business needs to know how much their competition is charging.
 Otherwise, it is easy to undercharge and sell yourself short, or overcharge and lose out on good clients.

 It may sound deceptive to call your competition and act like a client, but trust me, if your company is gaining traction in your town or local market, your competition is doing the same, calling you to research your service and prices.